Witching Metal is the first

 once again.
 This one song probably best exemplifies the dark feeling of this E.P.

-at full speed.
-"Blasphemer" is one of the fastest and ugliest pieces of Black Metal on this album.
-The atmosphere is one of
+erupting at full speed.
+"Blasphemer" is one of the fastest and ugliest pieces of black metal on this album.
+The atmosphere

-pure Hellish chaos.
-This unholy song is held together by frenzied rhythms and a rabid chorus as Angel Ripper continues to
+is one of pure Hellish chaos.
+This unholy song is held together by frenzied rhythms and a rabid chorus as Angel Ripper continues

-more of a traditional metal sensibility, while being unrelenting in its ferocity.
-Angel Ripper seems quite possessed at this
+has more of a traditional metal sensibility, while being unrelenting in its ferocity.
+Angel Ripper seems quite possessed at

-point and Witchhunter does his best to keep up with Grave Violator's fast guitar riffs.
-He throws in oddly timed rolls and
+this point and Witchhunter does his best to keep up with Grave Violator's fast guitar riffs.
+He throws in oddly timed rolls

 song is fairly short.

-would have been a good way to begin the album.
-The final song if this classic E.P. truly does burst forth from the dark shadows,
+and would have been a good way to begin the album.
+The final song if this classic E.P. truly does burst forth from the dark

-claiming all pathetic lives in its way.
+shadows, claiming all pathetic lives in its way.
 The effect on Angel Ripper's vocals adds to the demonic fury of his delivery.
-The

 it’s presented in is so different that it isn't so easy to notice.
 The song ends with more chaos and something that